paymentwall/paymentwall.github.io/docs/desktop-paylet-reference-features.md

 ---
-id: desktop-paylet-widget
+id: desktop-paylet-reference-features
-title: Widget Reference
+title: Features
 sectionid: docs
-permalink: paylet/widget/reference
+permalink: /paylet/reference/feature
 ---

-# Widget Reference
+# Features

+You can choose to combine the following features to improve the payment experience of your customer when interacting with widgets:

 * [Additional parameters](#additional-parameters).